mozilla-platform-ops/android-tools/worker_health/README.md

 ## missing_workers

-Helps identify Bitbar workers that are configured in a TC queue that has pending jobs, but aren't reporting for work.
-Utilizes a mozilla-bitbar-devicepool configuration file to detect workers that haven't worked in more than 24 hours.
+For static hardware pools (like moonshots, macs, and bitbar), alert if a worker hasn't worked in more than a day (they disappear from TC output in 24 hours).

-If a queue doesn't have work, we can't verify they're functioning (via the currently used method).
+If a queue doesn't have work, we can't verify they're functioning (via the currently used method - TC doesn't show static worker status unless working (I think)).

 ```
 ./missing_workers.py -h